 c) that MSS systems may use different modes of operation and employ interference mitigating measures. [including combinations of low power, intermittent transmissions, bandwidth and spread spectrum techniques, to facilitate spectrum sharing and compatibility;]

-d) that low data rate MSS systems require spectrum that is not subject to the coordination procedures described in Section II of Article 9 to facilitate equitable access and avoid unnecessary hurdles for new entrants;
+d) that low data rate MSS systems require spectrum that [facilitate equitable access and avoid unnecessary hurdles for new entrants;]

-e) that multiple low data rate MSS systems shall be able to coexist simultaneously and in the same frequency band,
+e) that technical characteristics of the low data rate MSS systems shall facilitate coexistence of multiple systems in the same frequency band,

 resolves to invite ITU-R to complete in time for WRC-27

-1 the development of technical and operational characteristics for non-geostationary low data rate systems as described in recognizing b).
+1 the development of technical and operational characteristics for non-geostationary low data rate MSS systems as described in recognizing b).

-2 study technical and operational characteristics and conditions for these systems including mitigation techniques that allow coexistence of MSS satellite systems in the same frequency bands, including spectrum needs for low data rate MSS systems.
+2 study technical and operational characteristics and conditions for non-geostationary low data rate MSS systems including mitigation techniques that allow coexistence of these systems in the same frequency bands, including spectrum needs for these systems.

-3 sharing and compatibility studies between the non-geostationary low data rate MSS systems and the current and future stations of the existing primary services operating in the frequency bands [1 427-1 432 MHz (space-to-Earth), 1 645.5-1 646.5 MHz, 1 880 – 1 920 MHz and 2 010-2 025 MHz] and in the relevant adjacent frequency bands, in order to ensure protection of existing services from harmful interference and not impose limitations to these services;
+3 sharing and compatibility studies between the non-geostationary low data rate MSS systems and the current and future stations of the existing primary services operating in the frequency bands [1 427-1 432 MHz (space-to-Earth), 1 645.5-1 646.5 MHz, 1 880 – 1 920 MHz and 2 010-2 025 MHz] and in the relevant adjacent frequency bands, in order to ensure protection of existing services from [harmful] interference and not impose limitations to these services;

 invites administrations